-Regulatory Change
+Legislative and Regulatory Change

-MCAN's regulatory relationships span federal and provincial bodies, each of whom continue to evolve their expectations to address systemic risks, such as debt serviceability, climate change, and key subcategories of operational risk (e.g. technology and cyber risk, third party risk, resiliency, etc.).
-Regulatory changes have the potential to impact operational capacity or financial performance.
+MCAN is impacted by federal, provincial and municipal decision-making bodies, each of which continue to evolve their expectations or legislation to address systemic risks, such as debt serviceability, housing supply, climate change, and key sub-categories of operational risk (e.g. technology and cyber risk, third party risk, resiliency, etc.).
+Legislative and regulatory changes have the potential to both positively and negatively impact operational capacity or financial performance.